-Is widely known that objective, reliable, and precise outcome measures are key to the practice of evidence-based medicine.
+It’s widely known that objective, reliable, and precise outcome measures are key to the practice of evidence-based medicine.
 In the case of acne, is especially hard and tedious to apply the most accepted scoring systems, as they require the doctor to count lesions manually.

 That’s why Legit.Health has developed this tool that makes grading acne by counting the number and density of lesions a task that requires mere seconds.

 Since DM.
-Pillsbury and their team developed the first scoring system for acne in 1956, there has been a myriad of attempts to find an easy to use, reliable, and precise scoring system for this disease.
+Pillsbury and their team developed the first scoring system for acne in 1956, there has been a myriad of attempts to find an easy-to-use, reliable, and precise scoring system for this disease.
 Nowadays, more than 30 methods exist, and all of them share one of two underlying problems.

 Acne scoring system

-On one hand, some methods, such as GAGS, focus on lesion identifying.
+On one hand, some methods, such as GAGS, focus on lesion identification.
 These scoring systems try to achieve a high degree of accuracy by sacrificing speed and convenience for the physician.
 In the end, doctors tend to consider these methods too tedious and time-consuming.

 One of the commonly used methods is lesion counting, which is time-consuming but might represent a more accurate method.Hadeel Alsulaimani,Amal Kokandi, Shahad Khawandanh and Rahf Hamad.
 Severity of Acne Vulgaris: Comparison of Two Assessment Methods.
 Clinical, Cosmetic and Investigational Dermatology, 2021